OliverW10/pacman/README.md

 Pacman with various ghost and pacman ai's, made with python and pygame

 ghost ai:
-- classic: replica of the ghost ai from original pacman game (`src/ghosts.py`)
+- classic: replica of the ghost ai from original pacman game (`src/game/ghosts.py`)
-- random: all ghosts turn randomly (`src/ghosts.py`)
+- random: all ghosts turn randomly (`src/game/ghosts.py`)
-- predict: tries to predict where pacman will go and target possible positions with A* (`src/ai1.py`)
+- predict: tries to predict where pacman will go and target possible positions with A* (`src/ai/ghosts/ai1.py`)
-- corner: considers all possible ghost paths and picks one the reduces available squares, pellets and super pellets to pacman, function to evaluate ghost paths is written in c beacuse python was too slow (`src/ai2.py` and `src/evaluate.c`)
+- corner: considers all possible ghost paths and picks one the reduces available squares, pellets and super pellets to pacman, function to evaluate ghost paths is written in c beacuse python was too slow (`src/ai/ghosts/ai2.py` and `src/ai/ghosts/evaluate.c`)
-- pathfind: ghosts use a* to pathfind to pacman but the adjecency values are adjusted to make going the same path as another ghost more costly and cutting off pacman less costly (`src/ai3.py`)
+- pathfind: ghosts use a* to pathfind to pacman but the adjecency values are adjusted to make going the same path as another ghost more costly and cutting off pacman less costly (`src/ai/ghosts/ai3.py`)
-- machine learning: trained model (`src/ai4.py`)
+- machine learning: trained model (`src/ai/ghosts/ai4.py`)

 pacman ai:
-- user: uses keyboard input (`src/pacman.py`)
+- user: uses keyboard input (`src/game/pacman.py`)
-- random: turns randomly (`src/pacman.py`)
+- random: turns randomly (`src/ai/pacman/pacman_random.py`)
-- greedy: take path that will maximize score some moves in the future (`src/pacman_ai1.py`)
+- greedy: take path that will maximize score some moves in the future (`src/ai/pacman/pacman_ai1.py`)
+- scared: tries to get as far away from ghosts as possible (`src/ai/pacman/pacman_ai2.py`)
-- machine learning: (`src/pacman_ai2.py`)
+- machine learning: (`src/ai/pacman/pacman_ai3.py`)

 ## Install / run
 install dependencies with